monzoobo/PH-media-beans-file/README.md

 <ins>License :</ins>

 All the documents here are free to use in the context of Pandemic Horde's media production an affiliated works.
 If you plan on using them for other projects, please credit the authors if you find their name and put a link to this page in which they will be credited for their work.
+Note that some assets, such as EVE ship's silhouettes, are the property of CCP.
+Be careful using these, specially if you plan on selling something with it (tshirt etc. for example).

 <ins>Contribution :</ins>